wangj2727/PredictTB_Code/README.md

 # PredictTB_Code
-This repository copntains R code to generate tables for the PredictTB study.
+This repository contains R code to generate tables for the PredictTB study.

 The main data collected from the study is not available here; therefore the R code is provided only to give a detailed record of how the tables were created, and without the data file that code cannot be run to recreate any tables.